 </ModOp><!-- END ADD CHAIN TO BUILDING MENU CATEGORY -->

-We created our new good, created the building that produces the good but still need to link this new good to our actual population we want to consume the good.
-The Citrus Tea will be a luxury good for Engineers and Investors.
+We created our new good, created the building that produces the good but still need to link this new good to our actual population who we want to consume the good.
+The Wooden toys will be a luxury good for farmers, workers, artisans and artistas.

 Every citizen tier has a list of goods they consume or need.
 This list can be found in the <Template>PopulationLevel7</Template> for the specific citizen tier.

 If we go down the structure we see <PopulationLevel7> followed by <PopulationInputs>.
 We then have a list of <Item> nodes.
-All those <Item> nodes are inputs the ingineers require.
-For example, the first we see is GUID 1010217, which is Canned food.
+All those <Item> nodes are inputs the Artisans require.
+For example, the first we see is GUID 1010238, which are sausages.

-Apart from the GUID for the required good, we see some other things depending on the good.
-For some of the goods we see a Amount, SupplyWeight, MoneyValue, HappinessValue, FullWeightPopulationCount or NoWeightPopulationCount.
+Apart from the GUID for the required product, we see some other things depending on the product.
+For some of the products we see a Amount, SupplyWeight, MoneyValue, HappinessValue, FullWeightPopulationCount or NoWeightPopulationCount.

 This wil determine the amount that will be consumed by this population tier.
 Be aware of balancing this value.
 This value seems really weird and is not that easy to understand.